-In 2015, Bexar County acquired the ruins and surrounding land for preservation and public use.
-Since then, Bexar County has transformed the Hot Wells ruins into a world-class, model for urban restoration and community engagement – now perfectly complementing the Mission Reach Trails and Texas’ only UNESCO World Heritage Site, the San Antonio Missions.
+In 2015, Bexar County acquired the Hot Wells ruins and surrounding land for preservation and public use.
+Since then, Bexar County has transformed the ruins into a world-class, model for urban restoration and community engagement – which enhance the Mission Reach Trails and Texas’ only UNESCO World Heritage Site, the San Antonio Missions.

-In the late 19th and 20th centuries, the Hot Wells site was a place where one could enjoy the therapeutic powers of the hot sulfuric waters that flowed from the well at the many resorts that occupied the land, during that time period.
+In the late 19th and 20th centuries, Hot Wells was a place where one could enjoy the therapeutic powers of the hot sulfuric waters that flowed from the well (at the many resorts that occupied the land) during that time.

-The bathhouse burned in 1894 and the resort operated in a temporary building until 1901 when a local brewer Otto Koehler purchased and expanded the property and built Hot Wells Hotel, a resort modeled on healing resorts throughout the United States.
-The hotel was a stylish destination for residents and tourists until World War I and Prohibition was adopted in 1918 ended its hay day.
+The bathhouse burned in 1894 and the resort operated in a temporary building until 1901, when a local brewer Otto Koehler purchased and expanded the property and built Hot Wells Hotel.
+Hot Wells was a resort modeled on healing resorts throughout the United States.
+The hotel was a stylish destination for residents and tourists until World War I and Prohibition was adopted in 1918 which ended its heyday.
 It closed in 1923 and was converted into a school and burned again in 1925.

 Later, owners opened the Flame Room as an entertainment spot and built tourist cabins on the site.
-Fires and weather once again took their toll on the property and it fell into ruin.
+Sadly, fires and weather once again took their toll on the property, and fell into ruin.

-Though the hotel may be gone and the well has been capped, visitors can now stroll through the historic grounds and experience the park - available to the public for the first time starting on April 30, 2019.
+Though the hotel may be gone and the well has been capped, visitors can now stroll through the historic grounds and experience the park - available to the public since its grand opening April 30, 2019.

 For more information to reserve this space please call 210-335-7275.